avigael/leetcode-go-solutions/README.md

 # Golang LeetCode Solutions

-I'm trying to complete every LeetCode question see [here](https://leetcode.com/problemset/all/ "here") using Golang and providing detailed comments that explain the logic of the program in order to help people learn and understand algorithms in Golang.
+I'm trying to complete every LeetCode question [(seen here)](https://leetcode.com/problemset/all/ "LeetCode") using Golang and providing detailed comments that explain the logic of the program in order to help people learn and understand algorithms in Golang.

 ------------